waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Lesson:** Always set `autopress_buttons: true` when calling custom tools that return button sequences.
 - **Quest Status Update:** Miltank is still sick.
 The Route 38 tree contained a Bitter Berry (not the cure).
 Now heading to Route 30 to check the Berry tree there.
 - **TM08 (Rock Smash):** Obtained from Fisher on Route 36 (44, 9).
 Allows breaking cracked rocks.
+- **WARP_CARPET_LEFT:** Walk Left off the map to exit.
+- **Interaction Lesson:** Reading a sign opens a text box that MUST be manually closed (B/A) before movement inputs will register.
+Always verify screen text state after interaction.